 The RB-52B had a maximum fuel capacity of 37,385 gallons (141,518 liters).
 Its maximum ferry range was 6,460 nautical miles (7,434 statute miles/11,964 kilometers).
 With a 10,000 pound (4,536 kilogram) bomb load, the RB-52B had a combat radius of 3,110 nautical miles (3,579 miles/5,760 kilometers).
 With inflight refueling, the bomber’s range was world-wide.

 Defensive armament consisted of four Browning Aircraft Machine Guns, Caliber .50, AN-M3, mounted in a tail turret with 600 rounds of ammunition per gun.
-These guns had a combined rate of fire in excess of 4,000 rounds per minute.
+These guns had a combined rate of fire of 4,800 rounds per minute.

 The B-52B could carry twenty-seven 750 pound (340 kilogram) bombs, or two 25,000 pound (11,340 kilogram) Special Weapons (thermonuclear bombs).